byronkidega/Portfolio/README.md

 # Byron Douglas Kidega's Portfolio

 Welcome to my portfolio!
-This project showcases my skills, accomplishments, and ongoing projects as a backend developer specializing in web-based application systems.
-The portfolio is built using Flask, HTML, CSS, and Bootstrap for responsive design and interactivity.
+This showcases my skills, accomplishments, and ongoing projects as a backend developer specializing in web-based application systems.
+The portfolio is built using Flask, HTML, CSS, Bootstrap, and some JavaScripts for responsive design and interactivity.

 ## Table of Contents